johnpark144/Theoretical_Study/Study_for_Question/7_English.md

 <!-- About box-sizing -->

 - "content-box" (defaults) : It expands border, padding, and margin upon content size
-- "border-box" : Its size includes all (within specified width and height)
+- "border-box" : Its size includes all except for margin (within specified width and height)

 - `What are the differences between variables created using 'let', 'var' or 'const'?`